-• Voorhees Township School District will consider the School Improvement Panel (ScIP) role in informing professional learning, mentoring, and other evaluation-related activities which occur in individual schools.
+Voorhees Township School District will conduct teacher evaluation and training as per state and local guidelines.
+Administrators will meet with the School Improvement Panel (ScIP) to inform professional learning, mentoring, and other evaluation-related activities which occur in individual schools.